Long drink

-A long drink or tall drink is an alcoholic mixed drink with a relatively large volume (> 12 cl, frequently 16–40 cl or between 5–9 fluid ounces).
-In Finland, a ‘long drink’ specifically contains gin plus a mixer, almost always a fruit soda.
+A long drink or tall drink is an alcoholic mixed drink with a relatively large volume (>120 ml, frequently 160–400 ml).
+The phrase "long drink" is also sometimes used to refer specifically to the Finnish long drink, also known as a lonkero.

 A long drink will have a tall glass full of mixer, in contrast to a short drink, or shooter, which has less mixer, or none.
 Short drinks are generally stronger since both types tend to contain the same amount of alcohol.

 A classic long drink is a Tom Collins.
 A simple style of long drink is the highball, a cocktail composed of one liquor and one mixer (excluding garnish or ice).
 A classic example of the highball is the Scotch and soda.